Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Heartburn

-Chest pain can be a symptom of a heart attack.
+Chest pain can be a symptom of a heart attack or other serious condition.
 Call triple zero (000) immediately and ask for an ambulance if your chest pain is severe, getting worse or has lasted for 10 minutes.

 Key facts